-Jet grouting creates in situ geometries of soilcrete (grouted soil), using a grouting monitor attached to the end of a drill stem.
+Jet grouting creates in situ geometries of soilcrete (grouted soil) using a grouting monitor attached to the end of a drill stem.
 The jet grout monitor is advanced to the maximum treatment depth.
-Then high velocity jets (cement grout with optional water and air) are initiated from ports in the monitor.
-The jets erode and mix the in situ soil with grout as the drill stem and monitor are rotated and raised.
+Then high-velocity jets (cement grout with optional water and air) are initiated from ports in the monitor.
+The jets erode and mix the in situ soil with grout as the drill stem and monitor is rotated and raised.

-Depending on the application and types of soils, one of three variations is used: the single fluid system (slurry grout jet), the double fluid system (slurry grout jet surrounded by an air jet) and the triple fluid system (water jet surrounded by an air jet, with a separate grout port).
-The jet grouting process constructs soilcrete panels, full columns, or partial columns with designed strength and/or permeability.
+Depending on the application and types of soils, one of three variations is used: the single fluid system (slurry grout jet), the double fluid system (slurry grout jet surrounded by an air jet), and the triple fluid system (water jet surrounded by an air jet, with a separate grout port).
+The jet grouting process constructs soilcrete panels, full columns, or partial columns with designed strength and significant permeability.

 The soilcrete geometry and physical properties are designed based on the in-situ soils.
 Because it is an erosion-based system, soil erodibility plays a major role in predicting geometry, quality, and production.
 Cohesionless soils are typically more erodible by jet grouting than cohesive soils.

-To meet the intent of the project and ensure that the jet grout program is successful, an in situ test program is generally installed prior to production.
-Based on review of the project borings, the application, and previous project experience, initial jet grout parameters (or sets of parameters) are established and executed in the field for the test program.
-The test program will specifically demonstrate the column spacing, overlap, and geometry of the jet grouted elements.
-The test program will also verify consistency of the grout batching, evaluate the equipment functionality, and confirm the real-time recording and reporting of the jet grout parameters.
-All of these processes are used to establish a standardized protocol for each specific soil type that is consistent and repeatable for the production columns.
+An in situ test program is generally installed before production to meet the project's intent and ensure that the jet grout program is successful.
+Based on a review of the project borings, the application, and previous project experience, initial jet grout parameters (or sets of parameters) are established and executed in the field for the test program.
+The test program will specifically demonstrate the jet grouted elements' column spacing, overlap, and geometry of the jet grouted elements.
+The test program will also verify the consistency of the grout batching, evaluate the equipment functionality, and confirm the real-time recording and reporting of the jet grout parameters.
+These processes establish a standardized protocol for each specific soil type that is consistent and repeatable for the production columns.